phantrdat/cvpr20-scatter-text-recognizer/README.md

 Two pretrained models are provided (Will be updated when better models are trained):
 1. non-senstive: includes ten digits (0-9) and 26 characters (a-z).
-2. sensitive: includes all readable digits.
+2. sensitive: includes all readable characters.

 Pretrained models can be downloaded [here](https://drive.google.com/drive/folders/1niuPM6otpSQFSai8Ft2bO0lhdqEjE96Z?usp=sharing)